MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 When these steps are followed, well-planned estimates can be used as the foundation for creating a project cost and sales budget.

 > [!NOTE]
-> The steps outlined in this article apply to both cost and sales budget lines.
+> The steps outlined in this article apply to both cost and sales budget.

 > [!NOTE]
 > The action of creating a budget from estimates will be run on a best-effort basis.
 In other words, all estimates that pass budget-related validations will be created as budget lines.